 Mark Greenberg is Professor of Law and Professor of Philosophy.
 His areas of expertise include philosophy of law, philosophy of mind and psychology, ethics, and criminal law.
 He is co-director of the UCLA Law and Philosophy Program.

-Mark Greenberg has a joint appointment in the law school and the philosophy department.
-From 2000 to 2004, he was a member of the philosophy department at Princeton University, where he taught philosophy of mind, ethics, and philosophy of law.
-Greenberg received his B.A. from the Johns Hopkins University and his J.D. from Boalt Hall.
-He served as law clerk to the Honorable Ruth Bader Ginsburg on the United States Court of Appeals for the District of Columbia Circuit.
-He was awarded a Marshall Scholarship to study at Oxford University, where he earned both his B.Phil. and D.Phil. in philosophy.
-He has also been a Fulbright Scholar at the University of Stockholm, a research fellow at the Research School of Social Sciences of the Australian National University, and a Harrington Fellow at the University of Texas at Austin.
+After receiving his B.A. from Johns Hopkins University (at age 18) and his J.D. from Boalt Hall School of Law of the University of California, Berkeley (at age 21), Greenberg served as law clerk to the Honorable Ruth Bader Ginsburg on the United States Court of Appeals for the District of Columbia Circuit.
+He was subsequently a Marshall Scholar at Oxford University, where he earned both his B.Phil. and D.Phil. in philosophy.
+In addition, he has been a Fulbright Scholar at the University of Stockholm, a research fellow at the Research School of Social Sciences of the Australian National University, and a Harrington Fellow at the University of Texas at Austin.